ECHS FLEX Program

-Escondido Charter High School is now enrolling students in its new Flex program for fall 2016.
-The program is designed to prepare students to attend a competitive college after graduation by providing a rigorous curriculum, a personalized learning experience, and flexible learning options for students, including early college experience and transferable college credits. to learn more, please click the button below.
+The Escondido charter high school flex program is designed to prepare students to attend a competitive college after graduation by providing a rigorous curriculum, a personalized learning experience, and flexible learning options for students, including early college experience and transferable college credits. to learn more, please click the button below.

 High Academic Standards, Personalized Learning & Flexibility

 Escondido Charter High School offers students numerous Academic clubs, competitive sports, and engaging activities.

 Escondido Charter High School offers various leadership opportunities to help develop responsible, self-directed students.

 Escondido Charter High School offers students A comprehensive sports program to encourage poise, confidence, and competitive greatness.